Deaf

 Menu

-The LATIN AMERICAN CRITICS AWARD programme opens doors for the Latin American film industry and cinephiles to contemporary cinema from Europe.
+The LATIN AMERICAN CRITICS' AWARD programme opens doors for the Latin American film industry and cinephiles to contemporary cinema from Europe.

 A jury of 34 renowned film critics and journalists from 13 Latin American countries screens a selection of fresh European festival hits and selects three best-loved ones.
 The three finalists get promoted internationally via social media and numerous press activities.
 The winning film is announced at a festive ceremony at the Guadalajara International Film Festival in Mexico.